derekburgess/jaws/docs/storage/repositories.md

 records distinguish successful, not-applicable, not-found, transient-failure, and permanent-failure outcomes.
 Only transient failures remain pending after a recorded attempt.
 Provider fields and researcher annotations are never merged into one record.
+The deterministic acquisition behavior, address classification, and IPinfo failure mapping are defined by the [enrichment service contract](../services/enrichment.md).

 `list_metadata` is a compatibility read projection for organization, hostname, location, and coordinates already attached to IP entities.
 It may include local-host or legacy